FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 You need not wait a month for the subscription to expire.
 From the [FusionAuth Date-Time tool](https://fusionauth.io/dev-tools/date-time) copy the **Milliseconds** value, add `60000` (60 seconds) to it, and paste it into the expiry field below.
 This will ensure the subscription action expires immediately.
 If you're on Linux it's much easier — you can use the command below this one instead, which sets the `expiry` value automatically.

-Option 1: Set the expiry manually
+Option 1: Set the expiry manually (remember to change the user Ids)
 ```bash
 curl -i --location --request POST 'http://localhost:9011/api/user/action' \
   --header 'Authorization: FTQkSoanK7ObbNjOoU69WDVclfTx8L_zfEJbdR8M0xu-jKotV0iQZiQh' \